Russia swings to $29 bln first-quarter budget deficit | Headlines

 - Russian Federation

-Russia's overall government income was down 20.8% during the quarter compared to 2022 at 5.7 trillion roubles, led lower by a 45% fall in energy revenues to 1.64 trillion roubles, the finance ministry's preliminary data showed.
-Spending, meanwhile, accelerated 34% to 8.1 trillion roubles.
-Rising military production and huge state spending have helped keep Russia's industry buzzing and soften the economic fallout of Russia's campaign in Ukraine and the impact of Western sanctions.
+In March spending growth slowed, however, rising 4.2% year-on-year compared with the 33.9% jump in February.
+Overall government income was down 20.8% in the quarter compared with 2022 at 5.7 trillion roubles, led by a 45% dive in energy revenues to 1.64 trillion roubles, the data showed.

+Moscow relies on income from oil and gas to fund its budget and has been forced to start selling international reserves to help cover the deficit.
+Since the West imposed a price cap on Russian oil late last year the rouble has also tumbled, and on Friday it suffered its biggest intraday fall of the year.
+2% TARGET

+Russia says its 2023 deficit will not exceed 2% of GDP.
+Many analysts think it will exceed that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)